zentyal/zentyal/docs/en/user/qos.rst

 There are several techniques to give quality of service:

-* Reserving network resources: using *Resource reSerVation Protocol* (RSVP) to request and reserve resources in the routers.
-However, this option has been neglected because it does not scale well with Internet growth
+Reserving network resources:
+  Using *Resource reSerVation Protocol* (RSVP) to request and reserve resources in the routers.
+However, this option has been neglected because it does not scale well with Internet growth.

-* Differentiated services (*DiffServ*): in this model, packets are marked according to the type of service they need.
+Differentiated services (*DiffServ*):
+  In this model, packets are marked according to the type of service they need.
 In response to these marks, routers and switches use various queuing strategies to tailor performance to requirements.
 This approach is currently widely accepted.

 In addition to these systems, *bandwidth management* mechanisms may be used to further improve performance such as  **traffic shaping**, **Scheduling